You may wish to read an introduction to this section first.

 Arch of Trajan: (left) front towards the town with inscription (you may wish to see it in the introductory page; its bronze letters are lost); (right) front towards the sea (without inscription).
 The image used as background for this page shows the arch in an etching by Giovan Battista Piranesi

 The arch was decorated with bronze naval symbols, most likely rostra.
 The holes where they were placed are still visible.
 According to the general opinion its marble came from Mt.
 Hymetthus near Athens, but recent studies suggest the marble came from Marmara (Marble) Island in the sea by the same name.
 The design of the arch is attributed to Apollodorus of Damascus who most likely was charged with the construction of the wharf too.
 It is more slender than other Roman triumphal arches and its height was emphasized by bronze statues on its top.
 It was incorporated into the medieval walls of Ancona.
+You may wish to see the Arch of Trajan at Benevento.

 Reconstruction of four Roman gilded bronze statues found in 1946 at Pergola near Fossombrone

 The bronze statues at the top of the arch have never been found, but the inscription indicates that the central statue of Trajan was flanked by those of Plotina, his wife and Marciana, his sister.
-The two women were given the title of Augusta and are known to have held great influence over the emperor, in particular by favouring Hadrian's accession to the throne.
+The two women were given the title of Augusta and are known to have held great influence over the Emperor, in particular by favouring Hadrian's accession to the throne.

 In 1946 some 300 broken fragments of gilded bronze statues were found at Pergola.
 At the end of ten years of work the fragments were assembled and it was ascertained that they made up a group of two horsemen and two women.
 The original location of the group and the portrayed personages have not been identified yet.
 Details in the women hairstyles indicate that the statues were cast in the first half of the Ist century AD, so they could not possibly be those on the Arch of Trajan.
-Yet the copies placed on the roof of the Archaeological Museum of Ancona give an idea of those which stood on the arch, although most likely the emperor was portrayed riding a chariot.
+Yet the copies placed on the roof of the Archaeological Museum of Ancona give an idea of those which stood on the arch, although most likely the Emperor was portrayed on a chariot.

 (left) Ruins of the amphitheatre; (right) 1934 statue of Emperor Trajan in the centre of Ancona